Skip to content

 I have written before about the perils of buying old cameras on eBay, and I learned as soon as I put my eye to the viewfinder that I fell into one of them with this camera.
 One of the pieces of glass inside the viewfinder had worked its way loose – maybe it happened in shipping, or maybe the seller just neglected to mention it in the listing.
 Whatever, the glass’s funky angle blurred the view – instant myopia! – making framing shots difficult.

 I have written before about the perils of using a camera without reading the manual first.
 I took a bunch of shots before I realized that the camera’s focus scale is in meters, not feet.
-At least those shots looked exactly like they did through the viewfinder.
+I got a lot of out-of-focus photographs.

 I have not written (but believe me, I have stories to tell) about the perils of old-camera mechanical problems related to age and disuse.
 I was able to shoot only 11 photos before the film jammed in the camera.
 I was able to rewind the film, and so I did, and so I called this experiment a failure.